-Amy M. Williams began working in commercial real estate twenty years ago, at a boutique Chicago law firm that represented retail landlords, following which she worked at what is now Sills Cummis & Gross, in Newark, New Jersey, where she was involved in the acquisition, leasing, and disposition of commercial real property, as well as the real estate aspects of corporate mergers and acquisitions.
-Thereafter, Amy transitioned to a litigation practice at Riker, Danzig, Scherer, Hyland & Perretti, in Morristown, New Jersey, litigating a wide variety of real estate-related disputes, including construction litigation, breach of contract claims, and actions for specific performance.
-She returned to a transactional practice when she joined the New York City office of Sutherland, Asbill & Brennan, representing national clients in the acquisition, financing, development, leasing, and disposition of commercial real estate.
+Amy M. Williams leads the Williams Legal Advisory Group, LLC as its founding and managing member.
+She first began working in the field of commercial real estate twenty-five years ago at a boutique Chicago law firm before moving to New Jersey and working at what is now Sills Cummis & Gross, in Newark, where she was involved in the acquisition, leasing, and disposition of commercial real property, as well as the real estate aspects of mergers and acquisitions.
+Thereafter, Amy transitioned to a litigation practice at Riker, Danzig, Scherer, Hyland & Perretti, in Morristown, New Jersey, litigating a wide variety of real estate-related disputes, before returning again to a transactional practice when she joined the New York City office of what is now Eversheds Sutherland, representing clients in the leasing, acquisition, financing, and development of commercial real estate.

 Amy served as a judicial law clerk to The Honorable Katharine S. Hayden, U.S.D.J., and a judicial intern to The Honorable Harold A. Ackerman, U.S.S.D.J., both of the District of New Jersey.
-She is admitted to practice in the State of New Jersey and in the United States District Court, District of New Jersey.
-Amy is a member of the American Bar Association, National Association of Women Lawyers, New Jersey State Bar Association, and New York State Bar Association.
+She is admitted to practice in the State of New Jersey, in the Third Circuit Court of Appeals, and in the United States District Court, District of New Jersey, and has appeared pro hac vice in various state and federal courts throughout the country.
+Amy is a member of the American Bar Association and the New Jersey State Bar Association.

 Barbara A. Schwartz primarily focuses her practice in all facets of commercial leasing, with a particular expertise in retail leasing.
 She is critical to the comprehensive leasing objectives of the firm's national real estate clients, providing a seamless and strategic platform for their leasing processes and pipeline.